Monrovia High School (California): Monrovia HS Wildcats Music Department

-Monrovia High School has a Southern California School Band and Orchestra Association Division 1A band (The Monrovia Marching Wildcats), an indoor drumline, a color guard, an orchestra, and a choir.
+Monrovia High School has a Southern California School Band and Orchestra Association Division 3A band (The Monrovia Marching Wildcats), an indoor drumline, a color guard, and an orchestra.
 In 2018, the Marching Wildcats won 1st Place (Gold Medal) at the SCSBOA 1A Championships with their high performance of their show that year “Remix de Lune”.
 In 2022, the Marching Wildcats made a thunderous comeback to once again become a championship finalist band at the SCSBOA 1A Championships for the first time since 2019 placing 6th out of 12.
 This made it the 9th time in Monrovia High School history that the band goes to championships.

 Events

 On October 23, 1946, the high school was the site of the fourth debate between incumbent Congressman Jerry Voorhis and his challenger, future president Richard Nixon.

 In 1971, George Trapp, an alumnus of the Monrovia high school was the first-round draft pick of the Atlanta Hawks.

 In 1993, Corie Blount, another alumnus of the school, was the first round draft pick of the Chicago Bulls.

 On July 22, 1996, then-President Bill Clinton visited Monrovia High School and made a speech.

 The school has also been the site of movie shoots including Not Another Teen Movie, A Cinderella Story, Liar Liar, Leave it to Beaver, and Drive Me Crazy.
 MHS was also the filming site of 976-EVIL.